hanqi-qi/LLM_MetaReasoning/readme.md

   </tbody>
 </table>

-##### Actioanable insights
+##### Actionable insights

-:warning: Verified reward, preteained reward model, or using LLM-as-a-Judge have notable limitations: they often overlook reasoning diversity, rely on expensive human annotation, not reliable, not adaptive to changing environments.
+:warning: Verified reward, pre-trained reward model, or using LLM-as-a-Judge have notable limitations: they often overlook reasoning diversity, rely on expensive human annotation, are not reliable, not adaptive to changing environments.

 We believe a **self-play system**, where the evaluator is an evolving agent and the feedback is based on **internal signals**, offers a promising alternative.
-This approach has proven to be faithful, controllable, and efficient; also compressing the reasoning trajectories into the latent space can improve the reasoning robust via avoiding superficial alignment.
+This approach has proven to be faithful, controllable, and efficient; also compressing the reasoning trajectories into the latent space can improve the reasoning robustness via avoiding superficial alignment.

 🚀 self-play system
 - [A survey on self-evolution of large language models.](https://arxiv.org/abs/2404.14387)